AgoraIO-Community/Agora-Unity-RTM-SDK/README.md

 Example exported XCode setting (Unity 2019.3)
 ![rtm2019-sign](https://user-images.githubusercontent.com/1261195/90599047-05211c00-e1a9-11ea-9b2b-ac8114101a0d.png)
 If the two Agora frameworks did not show up in the list, drag them from project file tree over.

+Here is a video recording to show iOS build working,  [link to video](https://bit.ly/3aWvPEa)

 ## Resources

 - For potential issues, take a look at our [FAQ](https://docs.agora.io/en/faq) first